Strategic Flexibility & Planning

 |Norwegian carbon tax||$30 million||Norway||10|

-*2018 country production over total production; cost of carbon may only apply to some of our assets in a country, or to a portion of our emissions over a set baseline value.
+*2019 country production over total production; cost of GHG emissions may only apply to some of our assets or to a portion of our emissions over a set baseline.